Code-Institute-Submissions/Tech-History/README.md

 # Deployement
 This website is running on GITHUB Page using a custom domain that I bought for the project.
 It's cleaner, better, faster and will probably enable me to release this project when it will be mature enough.
+ ## File structure

+ ### File
+CNAME       required for the custom domain with Github Page humans.txt  who and what what used for this project README.md   this file

+ ### Folder
+ css    contain css files
+ html   contain all the html files except index.html who must be in the root folder of an http server. img    contain all the images js     contain the javascript